Brittany-Reid/node_code_query/README.md

 The above example generates an iteratable set of lines from a file, then prints each line.
 Press enter to run the code.
 You will see an error that `filePath` is undefined.

-(Brittany: I also notice the package/snippet header doesn't clear properly, I will look into this.)
+(Brittany: I also notice the package/snippet header doesn't clear properly, I will look into this.
+EDIT: should be fixed now)

 ### 6. Modify the example